Showing posts with label music. Show all posts

 Florida Welcome Center I-75 in Jennings, Florida

 We stopped for dinner at Ole Times CountyBuffet in Lake City.
-Here, I ate collard greens, green lima beans, carrots, a piece of fish, cornbread, and a slice of chess pie.
+Here, I ate collard greens, green lima beans, carrots, fish, cornbread, and a slice of chess pie.

 Ole Times CountyBuffet in Lake City